madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 ![manage_connected_apps](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic12.png?raw=true)

-Click on the Edit button and change the OAuth Policies -> Permitted Users setting to **Admin approved users are pre-authorized**.
+Click on the **Edit Policies** button and change the OAuth Policies -> Permitted Users setting to **Admin approved users are pre-authorized**.
 You will also need to set the IP Restriction setting to **Relax IP Restrictions**.
 Click the save button to get to the previous page.

 ![dashboard_extension_setup](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic13.png?raw=true)

 Now we can add Salesforce profiles that are allowed to use this connected app.
 Click **Manage Profiles** and check the boxes next to each profile you want to allow.
 In this mini-hack we can just use the System Administrator, but in a production environment you’d likely use more limited profiles.
+After checking the 'System Administrator' option, click save.

 ![profiles](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic14.png?raw=true)